Glossary of ancient Roman religion: disciplina Etrusca

 The collective body of knowledge pertaining to the doctrine, ritual practices, laws, and science of Etruscan religion and cosmology was known as the disciplina Etrusca.
 Divination was a particular feature of the disciplina.
 The Etruscan texts on the disciplina that were known to the Romans are of three kinds: the libri haruspicini (on haruspicy), the libri fulgurales (lightning), and the libri rituales (ritual).
 Nigidius Figulus, the Late Republican scholar and praetor of 58 BC, was noted for his expertise in the disciplina.
 Extant ancient sources on the Etrusca disciplina include Pliny the Elder, Seneca, Cicero, Johannes Lydus, Macrobius and Festus.

 divus

 The adjective divus, feminine diva, is usually translated as "divine."
 As a substantive, divus refers to a "deified" or divinized mortal.
 Both deus and divus derive from Indo-European *deywos, Old Latin deivos.
 Servius confirms that deus is used for "perpetual deities" (deos perpetuos), but divus for people who become divine (divos ex hominibus factos = gods who once were men).
 While this distinction is useful in considering the theological foundations of Imperial cult, it sometimes vanishes in practice, particularly in Latin poetry; Vergil, for instance, mostly uses deus and divus interchangeably.
 Varro and Ateius, however, maintained that the definitions should be reversed.
-See also Imperial cult: Divus, deus and the numen.